 Assessments of the analytical biases present in analysis are the responsibility of the contracted laboratories based on acceptable operating procedures.
+Assessment of field bias will be assessed through collection of field blanks taken no less than one per sampling event.
 It is assumed there are no measurement biases for direct temperature, pressure, or logging measurements.